raspberrypilearning/robo-butler/worksheet.md

 ![photo of finished robot](images/robobutler.jpg)

 ##Step 8.
 Improvements
 In the next worksheet we will show you how to automatically run the Python script on startup and give you spoken cues so that you know when to connect the Wiimote.
+You will also learn how to make your robot speak!

 [GPIO]: http://www.raspberrypi.org/documentation/usage/gpio/README.md
 [Bluetooth set up]: bluetooth-setup.md